chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-As discussed before, schema information included in the uns slot gives us dataset level metadata (ex: doi, paper title).
+As discussed **before**, schema information included in the uns slot gives us dataset level metadata (ex: doi, paper title).
 These metadata are stored in a dictionary of key value pairs.
 The required keys and constraints on their respective values are detailed in the table below:

 <br/>